faris-xhan/parse_instagram/README.md

 ## Features

+- Download all the *posts* along with their information.
+- Download all the *photos only* along with their information.
-- Download all the photos along with their information.
+- Download all the *videos only* along with their information.
 - Download a single post by giving the url of the post.
 - Download instagram user profile photo